Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

 | ![Containers](../assets/dock-container.png) |

 ## Assembly
 The assembly guide for the Modular Dock can be found in the [Build Guides](guides/modular_docks/index.md) section.
-There you will find a guide for the different componants and how to contruct the final assembly.
+There you will find a guide for the different components and how to contruct the final assembly.